mucommander/mucommander/readme.txt

  - Optimized Zip and Tar archive handling files, access is now much faster
  - Free/total volume space now automatically refreshes (every 60 seconds)
  - Toolbar and command bar now contextually show whether the action can be triggered or not
- - 'File already exists in destination' dialog improved for readability
+ - 'File collision' dialog improved, attempts to transfer a folder to one of its subfolders are now detected
  - KB/MB/GB/TB are now calculated accurately by multiples of 1024 instead of 1000
  - Decimal and thousands separators are now localized
  - Environment variables are now retained when using 'Run command'